CATEM1NAL/APyday-2/FAQ.md

 ### Those are some weird numbers.
 I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21 each (52 total).

-### Two Nine Lives upgrades?
-Yes!
-It turns out there's a second upgrade for Nine Lives in the base game which gives you 3 more downs instead of 1.
-Makes sense as to why it was never used, but it makes my life more convenient.

-### So all the upgrades in the mod are vanilla?
-Yep!
-Everything currently in the mod is something that already exists within the game.
-I haven't looked into making custom upgrades yet, but it is something I want to do eventually.
-There are a decent number of unused upgrades in the game's code that I've enabled though, so you'll probably see some stuff you've never seen before.

 ## The mod is too hard!
 Go to `Options > Mod Options > Criminal Dawn` and you can change the difficulty cap.
 The difficulty